DoubleML/doubleml-docs/doc/guide/learners.rst

         print(dml_plr_obj.rmses)
         print(dml_plr_obj.evaluate_learners())

-To evaluate a customized metric one hass to define a ``callable``.
+To evaluate a customized metric one has to define a ``callable``.
 For some models (e.g. the IRM model) it is important that the metric can handle ``nan`` values as not all target values are known.

 .. tabbed:: Python